GLP-1 Side Effects

 Who Is Most at Risk

-• People on tirzepatide (Mounjaro, Zepbound).
-The TriNetX study found a 44% higher risk of osteoporosis or fragility fracture with tirzepatide vs other GLP-1 medications.
-Greater weight loss = greater bone exposure risk.
+Tirzepatide users (Mounjaro, Zepbound) The TriNetX study found a 44% higher risk of osteoporosis or fragility fracture with tirzepatide vs other GLP-1 medications.
+Greater average weight loss amplifies the mechanical unloading effect.

 How to protect your bones